bromine1/Obsidian-Notes/Classes/Python/Modules/Module 1 note catcher - Background Information.md

 - If the compiler finds an error, the task is exited with an error code.
 You may be told where the error might be, but this can be misleading
 - The interpreter then executes the line of code.
 This can be follows in the process "read-check-execute"
 - Programs that use interpreters are called scripting languages, and the programs they use are called scripts
-## Where does python fall on this spectrum?
+## Is Python Interpreted or Compiled
 - Python is an **Intepreted Language**
 - You need the **Python interpreter** to run python code.
 Luckily, it is **Free**, both in the sense of cost and *libre*, or free to do with as you want.
-# What is python?
+# What is Python?
 - Python is a high level object oriented programming purpose used for a lot o thigns
 - the create is **Guido can Rossum**
 - The creator names the language after [Monty Python's Flying Circuis](https://en.wikipedia.org/wiki/Monty_Python%27s_Flying_Circus), A comedy show that you may recognize from **Monty Python and the Holy Grail**
-## What were the Goals of Python?
+## What Were the Goals of Python?
 In 1999, the goals for python were outlined by Guido van Rossum.
 His goals were:
 - "an **easy and intuitive** language just as powerful as those of the major competitors"
 - "**open source**, so anyone can contribute to its development"